 Part of our role is to establish whether Gold Coast Water's costs are both required (prudent) and as low as possible (efficient).
 Our estimates of prudent and efficient costs then determine the maximum allowable revenue (MAR) for the business.
 The MAR is a key test for monopoly pricing.
 If a business's revenue significantly exceeds the MAR for a sustained period, the business may be using its monopoly power to obtain unjustified returns.
-Costs - draft findings The QCA found that Gold Coast Water's costs of supplying water and sewerage activities could be 1.9% (\$17m) lower across 2013-15.
-For example, the QCA believes that bulk water demand is likely to be lower than forecast by Gold Coast Water.
-Gold Coast Water's costs for 2013-15 - Gold Coast Water and QCA calculations
+Costs - findings The QCA found that Gold Coast Water's costs of supplying water and sewerage activities could be 1.9% (\$17m) lower across 2013-15.
+For example, we believe that bulk water demand is likely to be lower than forecast by Gold Coast Water.
+Gold Coast Water's costs for 2013-15 (Gold Coast Water and QCA calculations)

-Revenues - draft findings Gold Coast Water's revenues are below prudent and efficient costs.
+Revenues - findings Gold Coast Water's revenues are below prudent and efficient costs.
 Gold Coast Water's revenues are 2.9% below the QCA's MAR in 2013-14 and 1.6% below in 2014-15.
+Gold Coast Water is not recovering more revenue than required to sustain its business.
 We therefore found no evidence of Gold Coast Water's exercising monopoly power in 2013-15.

-Gold Coast Water's revenues for 2013-15 - Gold Coast Water and QCA calculations
+Gold Coast Water's revenues for 2013-15 (Gold Coast Water and QCA calculations)